DivanDoge/NPS-Translation-Tool/README.md

 1. Click a row in the table to select it
 2. The original text appears in the **Original** panel
 3. Type your translation in the **Translation** panel
-4. Press **Enter** to save and move to the next line, or click another row
+4. Press **Enter** to save and move to the next line, or use **↑/↓** to navigate freely

+### Importing a translation

+If you already have a translated `.nps` file but no `.json` session:

+1. Open the original `.nps` file first
+2. Click **📥 Import Translation**
+3. Select the translated `.nps` file
+4. A preview dialog shows all matched lines — review them before applying
+5. Use the **Overwrite existing translations** checkbox to control whether already-filled fields get replaced
+6. Click **✔ Apply Import**

+Lines are matched by position (entry order), so the translated file must correspond to the same original script.

 ### Buttons in the editor panel